kwaldenphd/sqlite-intro/README.md

 32. Click on the "Browse Data" tab to explore the data in each table (and make sure data imported correctly).

-<blockquote>Q2: Describe yoru experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
+<blockquote>Q2: Describe your experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?</blockquote>

 ## Setting Keys and Building Table Relationships